shabbeersyed/shabbeersyed/README.md

 ---

-⭐ Engineering AI & data systems for real-world impact
+⭐ Building intelligent systems that turn data into decisions